l0b5ter/ChatIsSuperior_StreamlabsCommand/README.md

  into the streamlabs chat bot "Scripts" folder.
 3. Install pyautogui (open cmd and type "pip install pyautogui").
 4. Open the "Config" folder in the script folder, its empty.
-5. SolLook how the "!hotkey.json" file is formatted in the example forlder and add commands the same way to your "Config" folder.
+5. So Look how the "!hotkey.json" and "!hotkey2" files are formatted in the example forlder and add commands the same way to your "Config" folder.
 6. Yay you done mate, just reload the scripts and see the magic^^

 Feel free to take a look at the script "ChatIsSuperior_StreamlabsCommand.py", however if you make a change dont come and say its not working. ill galdly help fix or improve it^^